toddfoster/sharedprayers/layouts/shortcodes/ep-invitatorypsalter.md

 **All:**
 > **Glory to the Father, and to the Son, and to the Holy Spirit:
 > as it was in the beginning, is now, and will be for ever.
-Amen.**
+Amen.
+Alleluia.**

 **O Gracious Light** ---   _Phos hilaron_